in memory of Jack Collom (Nov. 1931 - July 2017)

 you've turned to face

 the last direction of travel now.

-land like a hot iron cannonball at the back of this skull.
+and land like a hot iron musket ball at the back of this skull.

 "There are no maps, so stop looking for one."